 - Add an Asian twist with a teriyaki sauce or some curry.

 - Use it in tacos or burrito bowls by adding cumin and chipotle sauce to get that Mexican vibe.

 - Stay fit this summer by replacing your baby back ribs with this and add in some barbecue sauce.

 - Even it is well within the declared expiration, check for spoilage prior to cooking.
 Discard your tofu once you observe that the package has expanded, the smell is awful, and the water has grown thick.

-- To further remove water, you can put the cubes in between paper towels and then, pop it in the microwave oven for a couple of minutes.
+- To further remove water, you can put the cubes in between paper towels and then, pop them in the microwave oven for a couple of minutes.

 - Feel free to personalize this recipe by adding in more spices as you deem fit and cooking it longer or shorter than the prescribed cooking time.
 Cook it longer to make it crispier.
 Otherwise, cook it for a shorter period if you want it softer.